Comfy Country Creations creates an oasis from side gardens and offers products and items for you and your yard.

 In a large pan filled with water, immerse one concrete stone at a time to wet thoroughly NOTE (3).

 Mix thin-set mortar according to package directions (consistency should be similar to slightly runny peanut butter).
-Using a notched trowel, spread a layer of mortar onto PART of the stone to a thickness of 1/4 to 1/2 inch.
-Arrange pieces as desired, pressing them lightly into the mortar.
+Using a notched trowel spread a layer of mortar onto PART of the stone to a thickness of 1/4 to 1/2 inch.
+Arrange broken pieces as desired, pressing them lightly into the mortar.
 Leave spaces between the pieces for the grout.
 Add extra mortar under pieces as needed to create a fairly even surface.
 Clean away excess mortar from the surface and let dry overnight.

 Mix grout according to package directions.
 Scoop a large amount onto the stone and using a spatula or trowel so spread it out and push it into gaps.
 Add more as needed and removing excess as you go.
 Smooth grout on the sides of the stone as well.
 Using a wet sponge, wipe down the top, going over the surface in both directions and rinsing the sponge often.
-Repeat, taking care not to remove too much grout from the gaps.
+Repeat.
+Take care not to remove too much grout from the gaps.
 Let the stone dry for 24 to 48 hours, buff with a dry cloth and place in the garden.

-NOTE (1)~ Old plates, tiles and colored bottles broken in various shapes are some items that canmake up the decorative tops.
+NOTE (1) ~ Old plates, tiles and colored bottles broken in various shapes are some items that can make up the decorative tops.
 To break these materials safely, put them in a shallow box or container and cover with a cloth to prevent shards from scattering.
 Wear safety glasses and using a hammer or tile pincers to break the materials into pieces.

-NOTE (2)~ Use items such as shells, marbles, colored pebbles, jewels, china and ceramics to create your stepping stones.
+NOTE (2) ~ Use items such as shells, marbles, colored pebbles, jewels, china and ceramics to create your stepping stones.
 Mix, match and use your imagination.

-NOTE (3)~ While working on one stone, place the next one in the water to soak.
+NOTE (3) ~ While working on one stone, place the next one in the water to soak.